Exponential Tail Estimates for Multitype Poisson Branching Processes and Application to Hawkes Processes: Settings

-An $\M$-type tree, meaning a tree with types in $\M$, is an object $(a,\tp(a))_{a\in\tau}$ where $\tau$ is a tree and $\tp(a)\in\M$ is the type of $a$.
-A random tree (resp. $\M$-type tree) is a random variable taking values that are trees (resp. $\M$-type trees).
+An $\M$-type tree, i.e. a tree with types in $\M$, is an object $(a,\tp(a))_{a\in\tau}$ where $\tau$ is a tree and $\tp(a)\in\M$ is the type of $a$.
+A random tree (resp. $\M$-type tree) is a random variable taking values in the set of trees (resp. $\M$-type trees).